-Staff lead for Online Safety: Kathy Rowe Link Governor for online Safety: Bride Patterson
+Staff lead for Online Safety: Kathy Rowe Link Governor for online Safety: Simon Brown

-- A designated Online Safety committee consisting of the Online Safety officer, Online Safety governor and ICT support assistant (providing a safety net), meet each term to discuss current issues, review incident logs and filtering / passwords, produce, review and monitor the-safety policies, attend and disseminate training sessions. - The Online Safety governor reports annually to the Behaviour and Safety committee. - The Online Safety committee regularly liaise with the ICT infrastructure support team to ensure the school's system is secure and is not open to misuse or malicious attack and that the school meets e-safety technical requirements.
+- A designated Online Safety committee consisting of the Online Safety officer, Online Safety governor and ICT support assistant (providing a safety net), meet each year to discuss current issues, review incident logs and filtering / passwords, produce, review and monitor the-safety policies, attend and disseminate training sessions. - The Online Safety governor reports annually to the Behaviour and Safety committee. - The Online Safety office and ICT support assistant regularly liaise with the ICT infrastructure support team to ensure the school's system is secure and is not open to misuse or malicious attack and that the school meets e-safety technical requirements. - The Online Safety office and ICT support assistant receives regular safety updates through SWGfL and provides advice / guidance / training as appropriate to relevant parties: - Online Safety governor to the governing body